 - Published and unpublished articles are equally eligible, as are any digital or other projects that represent the outcome of original scholarly research in the history of the earth and environmental sciences.

 - The prospective winner(s) must be enrolled in a graduate program or no more than three years past the completion of a relevant doctoral degree.
-For the purposes of this award, that means that, as of the prize-nomination deadline, which is 1 April of each year, no more than three full years have elapsed since the end of the year in which the candidate received the doctoral degree.
+For the purposes of this award, that means that, as of the prize-nomination deadline, no more than three full years have elapsed since the end of the year in which the candidate received the doctoral degree.
 Works that have been published/exhibited remain eligible (regardless of publication date) for as long as the author/creator remains eligible.

 - Multi-authored works are eligible for consideration as long as the prize committee receives a brief statement describing the role(s) of the eligible author(s).
 In the event that more than one co-author of the winning submission is eligible for the Rainger Prize, the authors will be considered joint winners and the prize will be split between them according to the discretion of the committee.
 In any event, the prize will only be awarded to those authors who meet the eligibility requirements above.
 Works that members of the committee have written or edited, in whole or in part, are ineligible for consideration until such time as those persons are no longer members of the committee.